tempesta-tech/tls-perf/README.md

 $ ./tls-perf --help

 ./tls-perf [options] <ip> <port>
-  -h,--help    Print this help and exit.
+  -h,--help    Print this help and exit
-  -d,--debug   Run in debug mode.
+  -d,--debug   Run in debug mode
-  -l <n>       Limit parallel connections for each thread (default: 1).
-  -t <n>       Number of threads (default: 1).
+  -l <N>       Limit parallel connections for each thread (default: 1) -n <N>       Total number of handshakes to establish -t <N>       Number of threads (default: 1).
   -T,--to      Duration of the test (in seconds)
-  -c <cipher>  Force cipher choice (default: ECDHE-ECDSA-AES128-GCM-SHA256).
+  -c <cipher>  Force cipher choice (default: ECDHE-ECDSA-AES128-GCM-SHA256)

 127.0.0.1:443 address is used by default.